 - For wedding receptions at external venues:

-- Up to 100 attendees are allowed with PET unless the attendees have a cleared status
+- Up to 250 attendees are allowed with PET unless the attendees have a cleared status

-- If your wedding or solemnisation involves 51 to 100 attendees:
+- If your wedding or solemnisation involves above 50 attendees:

 - Attendees must be assigned to multiple zones of up to 50 people each